jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
-The new version is a maintenance release to fix compatibility issues with the car package.
-It also fixes the errors reported in the CRAN package check results for the previous version.
+The new version is a maintenance release to add two suggested packages (lme4 and zoo) that are used in the unit tests, but were previously not listed.
+This release also adds a convenience function for calculating confidence intervals based on cluster-robust standard errors and Satterthwaite degrees of freedom.

-Note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.
+Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments